 Poor Credit History

 There are some myths about credit checks, but they’re another common step to the background screening process.
 While a candidate’s credit history is most important in jobs that deal with finances—such as bankers or accountants—it’s still a good indication of an individual’s responsibility and judgment.
 If someone has good credit, you know they handle their money in a smart and dependable manner.
 On the other hand, a poor credit history may indicate poor decisions or a failure to meet financial obligations.
 While law enforcement doesn’t necessarily involve handling finances, these behaviors can be indicative of larger issues.
 Since most agencies want only the most dependable employees on their staff, they may hold potential officers with a successful credit history in higher esteem.

 Poor Driving Record

 Driving records can influence hiring decisions, especially if a position requires driving.
 Minor traffic violations are a common occurrence among drivers—after all, no one’s perfect.
 However, serious or reoccurring driving offenses show recklessness and disregard for the law—two qualities that have no place in a potential police officer.
-Traffic violations that can disqualify a potential police officer include a license suspension, a DUI or other type of reckless driving conviction, or a record of multiple moving violations.

 Poor Employment History